How to Fill Cremation Jewelry

 By Polly Giantonio

-We are often asked how to fill a jewelry urn with a loved one’s ashes.
-The process is simple, but quite different than that of filling a large display cremation urn.
-Not only is a piece of cremation jewelry small, but wearing it close to one’s heart infers an intimacy.
-We want to honor the personal nature of wearing cremation jewelry by providing you with details on how to handle the cremation ashes and efficiently fill a jewelry urn.
+At OneWorld Memorials, we are often asked how to fill a jewelry urn with a loved one's ashes.
+The process is simple, but quite different than that of filling a large display cremation urn - both mechanically as well as spiritually.
+While putting ashes in a necklace or cremation jewelry is straightforward, the jewelry itself can be a difficult reminder at times.
+Not only is a piece of cremation jewelry small but wearing it close to one's heart infers intimacy and comfort.
+We want to honor the personal nature of wearing cremation jewelry by providing you with details on how to handle the cremation ashes and how to put ashes in an urn necklace or jewelry urn.

 Our instructional video and its contents: